 Notes

-- Cooked turkey meatballs will look pale across the tops when cooked (since ground turkey is a lean white meat), and golden brown on the bottom.
+- Browning: Cooked turkey meatballs will look pale across the tops when cooked (since ground turkey is a lean white meat), and golden brown on the bottom.
 Turkey meatballs will not look dark brown like traditional beef meatballs.

-- Leftover turkey meatballs will keep for 3-4 days in a tightly sealed container in the refrigerator.
+- Storage: Leftover turkey meatballs will keep for 3-4 days in a tightly sealed container in the refrigerator.

-- Turkey meatballs (raw or cooked) can be frozen for 3-4 months in a tightly sealed freezer-safe container.
+- Freezing: Turkey meatballs (raw or cooked) can be frozen for 3-4 months in a tightly sealed freezer-safe container.

-- Nutrition estimate shown is for ¼ of the recipe, or 6 meatballs (when recipe makes 24 meatballs).
+- Nutrition: estimate shown is for ¼ of the recipe, or 6 meatballs (when recipe makes 24 meatballs).